Amphibian & Reptile Conservation

 In North Carolina, they are predominantly found in coastal areas and their associated wetlands.

 Eastern newts have a unique life cycle that involves three distinct stages: aquatic larva, terrestrial eft, and aquatic adult.
 The eft stage is the transitional phase between the larval and adult forms.
 After hatching from eggs laid in water, the larvae live and develop in ponds, lakes, or other aquatic habitats.
-They eventually transform into efts and leave the water to live on land.
+They eventually transform into efts—the bright orange terrestrial stage—and leave the water to live on land for several years before returning to water as adults.

 Efts are carnivorous and feed on a variety of small invertebrates, including insects, spiders, snails, and worms.
 They have a voracious appetite and actively hunt for prey using their keen sense of smell and sight.

-The eft stage of the Eastern newt's life cycle is particularly fascinating, as it allows the species to colonize diverse terrestrial habitats.
-Efts contribute to the overall biodiversity and ecological balance of the ecosystems they inhabit.
-Protecting their habitats, including both terrestrial and aquatic environments, is crucial for the long-term survival of Eastern newts and their unique life cycle.
+The eft stage allows Eastern newts to colonize diverse terrestrial habitats, contributing to overall biodiversity and ecological balance.
+Protecting their habitats—both terrestrial and aquatic environments—is crucial for the long-term survival of Eastern newts and their remarkable life cycle.

 Juvenile Black Racer